bhisaac/5eFP/5eFP-SRD.md

 **Expeditious.** Your base speed increases by +1 square while traveling through natural terrain.

-**Nature's Veil.** You can attempt Performance checks to hide even when you are only lightly obscured by foliage, heavy rain, falling snow, mist, and other natural phenomenon.
-You remain hidden as long as you only take movement actions.
+**Naturemeld.** You have advantage on Performance checks to hide and move silently while in natural terrain.

 ## Halfling
 ### Halfling Traits